lookenspeepers/yoyh/README.md

 # yoyh
-Webapp to host owes between your acquaintances
+Webapp to track owes between your acquaintances

+## name
+yoyh stands for You Owe Your Homies.
+Pronounce it however you want.